tencentyun/intlcloud-documents/product/计算/弹性伸缩/快速入门/五分钟创建伸缩方案_intl.md

 If the data disk snapshot is specified in the launch configuration, it must be ensured that the data disk can be automatically mounted correctly, so that the scaling group can be automatically scaled out.
 In order to allow automatic data disk mounting when new CVM instances are launched, you need to perform certain operations on the original instance based on which to create the data disk snapshot before setting automatic scaling.
 For more information, see [here](https://cloud.tencent.com/doc/product/362/5564).

 >?
 AS is free of charge, but the added CVM instances, disks and networks are pay-as-you-go.
+Prices will be displayed on the page based on your configurations.

 ### Setting Information